 Recent studies have shown that population density can play a major role in the impact of climate (and of climate-induced changes in traits) on population dynamics (Gamelon et al., 2017).
 In the blue petrel Halobaena caerulea for example, population crashes occur in years with both poor conditions and high densities (Barbraud & Weimerskirch, 2003).
 McLean and colleagues have argued that species or populations with strong density-dependent effects on population dynamics will have more robust demographic rates (i.e. survival and fecundity) when facing strong climate fluctuations because density-dependent processes can buffer negative demographic consequences of climate change (McLean et al., 2016).
 An elegant example of such buffering effect of density comes from a study of Dutch great tits Parus major, where warmer springs result in a detrimental mismatch between the bird breeding phenology and their main prey seasonal peak (Visser et al., 2006).
 While this phenology mismatch has fitness consequences for the birds, such that spring warming translates into stronger selection for earlier breeding, an increased mismatch does not result in decreased population growth (Reed et al., 2013) because of density-dependent regulation.
 During warm springs, great tits have a reduced breeding success, yet their fledglings show increased survival due to relaxed competition.
 Such examples highlight the importance of considering density-dependent effects when exploring demographic consequences of climate change.

 In a context of large-scale rapid climate change, it is also important to determine whether the meteorological and climatic variations with which populations are (and will be) confronted are likely to have a similar impact on their demography, depending on their location.
 The spatial synchrony of demographic parameters and local population dynamics (Robert, 2009), or on the contrary their divergence (Cuervo & Moller, 2013), is a key element of species dynamics on a large spatial and temporal scale (Siriwardena et al., 1998).
 Demographic parameters, including survival, can vary significantly across populations of a given species, depending for instance on large scale climatic fluctuations (Post & Stenseth, 1998, Mazerolle et al., 2005), local climatic conditions and resource availability (Winkler et al., 2014, Senner et al., 2017), predation and parasitism (Watson, 2013, DeCesare et al., 2014), interspecific competition (Gustafsson, 1987), and many factors related to human activities (Hõrak & Lebreton, 1998, Porneluzi & Faaborg, 1999, Cartwright et al., 2014).
 Variation in survival across populations can also arise because of differences in population age-structure or sex ratio (Loison et al., 1999, Clutton-Brock & Isvaran, 2007).
-Hence, while there are reasons to expect parallel variation in survival between populations of the same species, it is also likely that it will not be the case If large scale climatic factors have a minor influence compared to local factors.
+A previous study by Grosbois and colleagues analyzed blue tit survival in three Mediterranean blue tit (Cyanistes caeruleus) populations.
+Results from this study indicated that adult survival differed considerably both among years and among populations, and that the pattern of interannual variation in survival was similar among populations, suggesting that adult survival in these blue tit populations was influenced by environmental factors, such as climate, that operate at a relatively large spatial scale.
+In particular, adult survival was correlated with both local-scale weather conditions (summertime and wintertime index combining rainfall, temperature and wind variables) and a large-scale tropical index in early summer: rainfall in the Sahel.
+The authors noted that the Sahel rainfall index could represent either a tropical influence on European weather, or be related to local climate in a way that is not captured by their local summer climate index.
+Overall, while there are reasons to expect parallel variation in survival between populations of the same species as found in the blue tit study, it is also likely that it will not be the case if large scale climatic factors have a minor influence compared to local factors.